ILAE Logo

 • a clinical diagnosis of possible tuberous sclerosis: either 1 major or 2 or more minor features

-• the identification of either a TSC1 or TSC2 pathogenic mutation in DNA from normal tissue is sufficient to make a definite diagnosis of tuberous sclerosis.
-Note that 10% to 25% of tuberous sclerosis patients have no mutation identified by conventional genetic testing, and a normal result does not exclude tuberous sclerosis
+• the identification of either a TSC1 or TSC2 pathogenic pathogenic variant in DNA from normal tissue is sufficient to make a definite diagnosis of tuberous sclerosis.
+Note that 10% to 25% of tuberous sclerosis patients have no pathogenic variant identified by conventional genetic testing, and a normal result does not exclude tuberous sclerosis

 Major Features Minor Features